 If you have never used a film camera here is a quick rundown on how to use it.
 You can still get film at CVS/Walgreens and Walmart.
 Anything by Fujiflim or Kodak should be fine and go for the 400 speed film, it'll be a little more versatile than slower speeds.
 When you open your film you're going to want to slide the film onto the rite side of the camera and then you close the back.
 The camera will start winding, when you want to shoot open the clamshell and hit the big silver button.
 When the roll is done it will auto-rewind and you can remove it.

 Some places to get film developed are Walmart and see if there are any local photolabs as well.
 If there isn't any places close you can always send your film away to places like Old School Photo Lab, the Darkroom and Indie Photo Lab.
-You'll send your film away and they will send you your scans digitally and negatives in the mail.
+You'll send your film away and they will send your scans digitally and package negatives in the mail.

 If this helped you and you would like to purchase a Olympus Stylus please use this link.
-Even if you buy something else like....
-BOAT by Shea Serrano it helps support this page and my work.